 Chattanooga, TN Professional Development Workshop

-Join us in Chattanooga, TN where Joy Roberts and Julie Widman and the team from Friendzy will help us to understand social-emotional growth so that we can enhance relationships and create a sense of belonging
+Join us in Chattanooga, TN where Julie Emory-Johnson and Whitney Stovall from Friendzy will help us to understand social-emotional growth so that we can enhance relationships and create a sense of belonging

 in this engaging and interactive workshop!